All Episodes

 And a president who has presided over the absolute disaster that is now at the VA.

-A president who has presided over the opening of the southern border to tens of thousands, if not hundreds of thousands now.
+A president who has presided over the opening of the southern border to tens of thousands, if not hundreds of thousands now,

-Illegal aliens and children, not just from Mexico, but from other Central American countries is going to come before you today to present himself as an expert and eminently qualified to detail for us our future policy in Iraq.
+illegal aliens and children, not just from Mexico, but from other Central American countries, is going to come before you today to present himself as an expert and eminently qualified to detail for us our future policy in Iraq.

 And it is my humble estimation that the guiding experience and intelligence we have tells us that there is no example of competence in the past to give us any comfort that a correct foreign policy implementation will be forthcoming.

-How has that worked out for us?
+And how has that worked out for us?

-We had to get rid of Qaddafi in Libya, and how has that worked out?
+We had to get rid of Gaddafi in Libya.

 And Basher Assad had to go.

-The Saudis, Saudi Arabia has given an apparent warning to Iran saying outside powers should not intervene in the conflict in neighboring Iraq.
+The Saudis, Saudi Arabia, has given an apparent warning to Iran saying outside powers should not intervene in the conflict in neighboring Iraq.

 We haven't said that.